hsur05/python_guessing_game/README.md

 # Python Word Guessing Game

-Welcome to my hangman game! a simple command-line word guessing game built with Python.
+Welcome to my hangman game!- a simple command-line word guessing game built with Python.
 Players have 5 attempts to guess a randomly selected word by suggesting letters one at a time.

 ## How to Play